 $_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

-Presented with the Art History Department, the Department of Visual and Performing Arts, and the Fairfield University Art Museum
+Presented with the Art History & Visual Culture Program and the Fairfield University Art Museum

 Fans of “behind-the-scenes stories” won’t want to miss Jonathan Santlofer’s discussion of art history and historical fiction.
 An author and visual artist, Santlofer’s books include the memoir The Widower’s Notebook, an international bestseller which has been translated into 22 languages; The Death Artist; Anatomy of Fear, which won the Nero Award for best crime novel of 2009; The Last Mona Lisa; and his newest novel, The Lost Van Gogh, a thrilling story of masterpieces, masterminds, and mystery.